yoctoproject/vscode-bitbake/README.md

 ### Debugging
 Press `F5` or navigate to the debug section on the left of the VS Code and select the client or server to to launch the debug client.

+### Tree-sitter
+This extension uses tree-sitter to parse the documents.
+The `.wasm` file used for creating the parser is generated from latest release at [here](https://github.com/amaanq/tree-sitter-bitbake)